craftcms/docs/docs/3.x/config/config-settings.md

-The URL to the root directory that should store published CP resources.
+The URL to the root directory that should store published control panel resources.